-The Michelin brothers used content marketing at a time when no one had heard of content marketing.
+The Michelin brothers used content marketing strategy at a time when no one had heard of content marketing.

-How Michelin implemented content marketing in the early 20th century
+How Michelin implemented content marketing in the early 20th century?

 The idea was simple.

-The more people who bought cars, the more tires the company would sell.
+The more people who bought passenger cars, the more tires the company would sell.
 So they needed to show the French that buying cars made sense and that using the new invention would be easy and pleasant.

 That is why the “Guide” included information for drivers on the location of garages, hotels, hospitals and other places that could be useful to travelers on the road.